 - The framework packages and/or cubes are too difficult to use by the end-users

-element61 has a lot of experience on how to successfully set-up and configure an IBM Cognos environment, whether it's a small environment using only a few components, or a large full-blown IBM Cognos environment.
+element61 has a lot of experience on how to successfully set-up and configure an IBM Cognos environment (full product stack), whether it's a small environment using only a few components, or a large full-blown IBM Cognos environment.
 Therefore element61 can assist in best practices on the different aspects of the set-up and configuration of an IBM Cognos environment, tailored to the needs of any company.

 In case an IBM Cognos environment is already in place, element61 can audit this environment.
 This can be a focused audit to solve some specific problems with the application, or it can be a full audit to make sure that the local BI team will be best positioned to face any future Business Analytics challenges.